Polymer/old-docs-site/app/1.0/toolbox/localize.md

 [message syntax](http://formatjs.io/guides/message-syntax/) as `format.js`, in its entirety; use the library docs as reference for the available message formats and options.

-Each element that contains localizable content should add `Polymer.AppLocalizeBehavior`.
+Each element that displays content to be localized should add `Polymer.AppLocalizeBehavior`.
 All of these elements share a common localization cache, so you only need to load translations once.

+## Install AppLocalizeBehavior

+Install the `app-localize-behavior` package with Bower:

+    bower install --save PolymerElements/app-localize-behavior

 ## Add localization to your app